 2013 – Gluten Free Living

 Blueberry Vinaigrette is a delightful dressing consisting of sunflower seed oil and blueberry balsamic vinegar with chia seeds, fresh blueberries, lemon zest, green onion and honey that makes this dressing sing!
-The blueberries and honey sweeten and thicken this dressing so that when it’s processed in your blender or Vitamix it has a lot of body, rather than being thin and watery.
+The blueberries and honey sweeten and thicken this dressing.
+When it’s processed in your blender or Vitamix it has a lot of body, rather than being thin and watery.
 Besides all that, it’s a very healthy salad dressing that’s gluten free, vegan, and fairly easy to make, too.
-Blueberry Vinaigrette is also super quick–like it takes about 5 minutes to make!
+Blueberry Vinaigrette is also super quick to make.
+It takes about 5 minutes to make.
 I call that quick.

-Bob’s Red Mill,which carries so much of that kind of product, also carries chia seeds.
-I buy them by the bag and then store them in old wheat germ jars in the refrigerator and sprinkle them on oatmeal or in yogurt.
+Bob’s Red Mill, which carries so much of that kind of product, also carries chia seeds.
+I buy them by the bag and then store them in old wheat germ jars in the refrigerator.
+Then, I sprinkle them on oatmeal or add to yogurt.
 If you don’t keep chia seeds on hand and don’t want to invest in them, then substitute poppy seeds for the chia seeds in the dressing.

 If you are looking for healthy, fresh, low calorie salad dressings with good oils than Blueberry Vinaigrette fits the bill.
-I found the blueberry balsamic vinaigrette on close out at a local H-E-B grocery store, but any wine or fruit vinegar would probably work.
-This thick dressing goes especially well with salads where you would normally use a sweeter poppy seed dressing–especially tossed salads with fruit.
+I found the blueberry balsamic vinaigrette on close out at a local H-E-B grocery store.
+But any wine or fruit vinegar would probably work.
+This thick dressing goes especially well with salads where you would normally use a sweeter poppy seed dressing.
+It’s especially good in tossed salads with fruit.

 When I first posted this recipe in May of 2013, I thought later that I might be able to improve on my original dressing.
 I used olive oil the first go around and a lot of seasonings that are better suited to a Greek dressing.
 The blueberry balsamic vinegar was very strong and can easily overpower a sensitive palate, so I decided to have another go at this dressing.